 Kaphas should avoid foods that are heavy and will leave them feeling lethargic.

 Often, we’re dominant in not one but two doshas!
 When that is the case, eat according to the seasons.
+Knowing what to eat for your Dosha is important.

 Additionally, notice that your dosha may change throughout life.
 Yes, you are born with your prakriti, but the steadiness of all three doshas will swell and flow throughout your lifespan.